 - Click Edit to change the username or password.

-- Click Remove to remove the login from Firefox.
+- Click Remove (or Delete, depending on your Firefox version) to remove the login from Firefox.

 Protecting your passwords

 If you use the same simple password for everything you will be more susceptible to identity theft.
 The Create secure passwords to keep your identity safe article shows you an easy method for creating secure passwords and using the Password Manager, as described above, will help you remember them all.

 Even though the Password Manager stores your usernames and passwords on your hard drive in an encrypted format, someone with access to your computer user profile can still see or use them.
 The Use a Primary Password to protect stored logins and passwords article shows you how to prevent this and keep you protected in the event your computer is lost or stolen.